dart-lang/site-www/src/_guides/language/analysis-options.md

 This analysis options file instructs the analysis tools to ignore the TODO rule.

+Alternatively, to ignore a specific rule for a specific file, you can use a comment:

+{% prettify dart %}
+// ignore_for_file: unused_import
+{% endprettify %}

+This acts for the whole file, before or after the comment, and is particularly useful for generated code.
+A comma-separated list may be used to suppress more than one rule:

+{% prettify dart %}
+// ignore_for_file: unused_import, invalid_assignment
+{% endprettify %}

 ## Changing the severity of analysis rules

 Using the same mechanism, you can also globally change the severity